When is it Too Late to Stop Foreclosure

 Building up an emergency savings fund is advisable to prepare for such situations.
 This fund can be a lifeline in times of financial distress, such as job loss, helping you keep up with mortgage payments until you stabilize financially.

-If your current mortgage payments are straining your budget, consider refinancing your mortgage.
+If your current mortgage payments are straining your budget, consider refinancing.
 Refinancing can reduce your monthly payments, making them more manageable, especially if you’re dealing with reduced income, increased living expenses, or higher monthly payments.

 Maintain Open Communication with Your Lender